Rviewer-Challenges/rbnbRT74TEkpXOeVjjxy/README.md

 # Twitter Mirroring

 Simple app that represents a fake Twitter timeline using Compose.

 I've used Android Studio Electric Eel for this project in order to use the live edit feature, as it's not something to be published I thought there should be no problem.

+The data is hardcoded in TweetsRepositoryImpl in the feature-timeline module.

+It accepts tweets with just text as well as one of the following media:
+- 1-4 images (if more than 4 images are passed the rest are ignored).
+- 1 gif image.
+- 1 video.

 ## APK